PhilippeInCode/To-Do-List/README.md

 - Responsive and modern design.
 - Dark and light mode toggle for user preference.

-### Calendar Integration:
+### Calendar and clock integration:
-- A dynamic calendar displaying the current date in an aesthetically pleasing format.
+- A dynamic calendar displaying the current date and clock with the current time in an aesthetically pleasing format.

 ---